-As the queen was being carried down, the throne of Indra, king of the gods, became warm, and when he learned the reason, he decided to give her the son she desired.
+As the queen came down from the palace, the throne of Indra, king of the gods, became warm, and when he learned the reason, he decided to give her the son she desired.
 He took the form of an elderly brahmin and with his magic powers got in front of all the other men and took the queen the moment she emerged.
 Both the queen and the king, who was watching from a window, were angry and disgusted that a decrepit old man had grabbed her.
 Indra took her to heaven and gave her one wish.
 Surprised and pleased at the turn of events, she asked for a son and Indra said he would give her two; one wise and ugly, then another handsome and dumb.
-He transported her to the king’s bed, touched her with his thumb, and in time the Bodhisatta was born.
+He transported her to the king’s bed, touched her with his thumb, and in ten months the Bodhisatta was born.
 His handsome brother came along less than two years later.

-To ensure that her new daughter-in-law would not run away the moment she saw how ugly the Bodhisatta was, his mother lied that they had a family tradition of wives not being allowed to see their husbands in the daytime until after she has given birth to her first child.
-The daughter agreed to this odd condition and so the Bodhisatta was wed and crowned king during a huge celebration.
+To ensure that her new daughter-in-law would not run away the moment she saw how ugly the Bodhisatta was, his mother lied that they had a family tradition of wives not being allowed to see their husbands in the daytime until after they has given birth to their first child.
+The daughter agreed to this odd condition, so the Bodhisatta was wed and crowned king during a huge celebration.

 Later the queen asked the queen-mother to allow her to see her husband in the day just one time.
 So she arranged a solemn procession through the city with the Bodhisatta riding on his elephant behind his handsome brother and she lied to the queen that the brother was the king and the ugly man was a mahout.
 At first the queen was pleased to know she had a husband worthy of her beauty, but then the Bodhisatta started waving wildly at her and she wondered if he might actually be the king because it’s improper to allow such a repulsive and ill-mannered creature to sit with the king.
 This would explain why she wasn’t allowed to see him.
 To check, she sent her hunchbacked servant to see who got down off the elephant first, knowing this person was the real king.
 After the Bodhisatta got down he saw his queen’s servant and ordered her to keep his secret, so she lied and said the brother stepped down first.